chiefabel7/azure-compute-docs/articles/virtual-machines/includes/managed-disks-ultra-disks-ga-scope-and-limitations.md

 ---

 The following list contains Ultra Disk's limitations:
+- Ultra Disks deployed using Virtual Machine Scale Sets currently use the lower IOPS formula (300 IOPS/GiB) to calculate their performance.
 - Ultra Disks can't be used as an OS disk or with Azure Compute Gallery.
 - Currently, Ultra Disks only support Single VM and Availability zone infrastructure options as locally redundant storage (LRS).
 Ultra Disks don't support zone redundant storage (ZRS).
 - Ultra Disks don't support availability sets.